Shovel Knight: Development

+Yacht Club Games was founded by former members of the video game company WayForward Technologies.
+The concept behind Shovel Knight was conceived in January 2013.
 Designer Nick Wozniak stated that the idea for the game started out as "sort of as a joke conversation over lunch that kind of got too serious".
-The team had already planned to make a game in the style of the NES classics that they grew up on, and eventually the sword-thrust move from Zelda II: The Adventure of Link was brought up as a move that both designers liked.
-They soon thought that this move would be better suited in their game for a shovel instead of a sword.
-Other specific inspirations include Castlevania III: Dracula's Curse, DuckTales, Super Mario Bros.
-3, the Mega Man series, U.N.
-Squadron, and Dark Souls.
-The decision of the character's name was "pretty much settled" after the first brainstorming session, with the name "Plummet Knight" being the only other suggestion.
+The team had planned to make a game in the style of the Nintendo Entertainment System (NES) classics that they grew up on, and eventually the sword-thrust move from Zelda II: The Adventure of Link was brought up as a move that the designers liked.
+They soon believed that this move would be better suited in their game for a shovel instead of a sword.
+Director Sean Velasco said that the decision of the character's name was "pretty much settled" after the first brainstorming session, with the name "Plummet Knight" being the only other suggestion.